MicrosoftDocs/iis-docs/iis/web-hosting/hosting-the-microsoft-web-platform-on-amazon-ec2/amazon-ec2-microsoft-web-platform-dotnetnuke.md

 ## Introduction

 One thing we often hear from Web developers, especially those who offer Web site design and consulting services, is the need to get a Web site up quickly, which runs fast and gives them total control of the server for maximum flexibility and scalability.
-Today's post offers a quick walkthrough on how to run [DotNetNuke](http://www.dotnetnuke.com/ "DotNetNuke")on Amazon's [EC2](http://aws.amazon.com/ec2/) Cloud and the [Microsoft Web Platform](https://www.microsoft.com/web).
+Today's post offers a quick walkthrough on how to run [DotNetNuke](http://www.dotnetnuke.com/ "DotNetNuke") on Amazon's [EC2](http://aws.amazon.com/ec2/) Cloud and the [Microsoft Web Platform](https://www.microsoft.com/web).
 After you followed the steps in this walkthrough you will have a live production DotNetNuke site on the Internet.

 Here are quick summary of the steps you have to follow: